funkymrrogers/acd-backups/README.md

 Be sure to edit the varibles if you've chosen a different version of python, or if you've modified any of the locations

 ## Restores
+Are the `/root/backup-scripts/enc-passwd` and `/root/backup-scripts/encfs.xml` files safe?
+If not, the files are gone forever.

 ### Single file restore
 See lessons learned, expect the single (or several) file restore procedure to be cumbersome if the dataset has large numbers of objects in each directory.